-Fifty Places to Fly Fish Before You Die makes a lovely present as well, as it’s beautifully designed and marvellously illustrated.
+Fifty Places to Fly Fish Before You Die makes a lovely present as well, as it’s beautifully designed and marvelously illustrated.
 Just don’t give it to your grandparents if they are very old, they might take it the wrong way.

-This book has been described as the next best thing to actually fishing.
-Not a bad review.
+The Longest Silence: A Life In Fishing has been described as the next best thing to actually fishing—That’s not a bad review at all.

 For his collected anecdotes and thoughts on fishing, read Hemingway on Fishing.

 Fly fishing is a bug that you can catch out on the water, out in the depth of nature, battling it out with the elements.
 Or, you can catch it in the comfort of your own home, browsing the countless stellar books that have been written on the subject.

 So what are the best fly fishing books?
 You know, for the days you’re not out taking on the river monsters.

 If you are looking for the best piece of fishing literature ever written, look no further, A River Runs Through It.
 If you want to up your game and study some techniques, then Simple Fly Fishing is what you are after.

 The books we’ve listed here include some of the best resources to learn the craft of fly fishing, but also some of the most beautiful literature to help you understand what fly fishing is all about, why it’s our passion, and why we do it.

 “Tony (MO) These Tricks Helped Me Land More Fish The Same Day!”